 Heat oil over medium heat.
 Then, coat chicken meat with flour and fry until golden brown.

-Blend chillies, onions and garlic until they become a paste.
-Heat up oil over medium heat.
-Then, sauté the blended ingredients until fragrant.
-The chilli paste should change to a darker shade of red.
+Blend chillies, onions and garlic.
+Heat oil over medium heat.
+Sauté the blended ingredients until fragrant and changed to a darker shade of red.
 Add salt to taste.

-Drain oil from chilli paste.
+Drain excess oil from chilli paste.
 Add fried chicken meat to chilli paste and mix evenly.